Point Park University Partnering with Pro Teams on Esports Tournament Monday, April 29, 2019

 “The University is heavily invested in esports, through both this event and our Business of esports course that will help develop professionals in the industry with event management and business skills."

-The Steel City Showdown will feature competitions in three games — Super Smash Bros., NBA 2K and NHL 2K — with prizes of $1,000 for first place and $500 for second in each tournament.
+The Steel City Showdown will feature competitions in three games — Super Smash Bros., NBA 2K and NHL 2K — with prizes of $700 for first place, $300 for second, $200 for third, $100 for fourth, $75 each for fifth and sixth and $25 each for seventh and eighth places.

 “The University is heavily invested in esports, through both this event and our Business of esports course that will help develop professionals in the industry with event management and business skills," Tanzilli added.